 With all of the fraud in the world, Citizens Savings Bank wants to make available all the resources we have to educate you about common scams and threats.
 Some may be links to other resources, downloadable documents, or videos.
-The resources may range from phishing scams, elder abuse, check scams, identity theft, etc. However, if there is a specific resource that you are looking for and cannot find here, please reach out to us at 563-562-3674, and we will help you find what you are looking for.
+The resources may range from phishing scams, elder abuse, check scams, identity theft, etc. However, if there is a specific resource that you are looking for and cannot find it here, please reach out to us at 563-562-3674, and we will help you find what you are looking for.

 Common Scams: